If you’re interested in buying a new iPad, there are some things you should do before the new 2022 iPad Pro models arrive.

 Get Familiar with iPadOS 15 & iPadOS 16

-If you’re currently using an iPad that’s stuck on iPadOS 14 or tablet that runs another operating system, and you plan on upgrading to a new iPad Pro later on this year, you’ll want to get familiar with the newest versions of iPadOS.
+If you’re currently using an iPad that’s running iPadOS 14 or tablet that runs another operating system entirely, and you plan on upgrading to a new iPad Pro later on this year, you’ll want to get familiar with the newest versions of iPadOS.

 Right now, the current version of iPadOS is iPadOS 15.
 If you own a newer iPad model, you’ve probably already upgraded to the software and you can safely skip this step.